 All first time freshmen are required to attend New Student Orientation, where they receive their mandatory academic advisement.
 First-time freshmen who do not register for a New Student Orientation session prior to the published deadline risk losing their fall admission.
-All transfer students are required to complete an overview of university requirements via Transfer Student Orientation or an online tutorial.
+All incoming transfer students must complete a student orientation session prior to registration for their second semester.
+This requirement shall be satisfied by attending Transfer Student Orientation or by completing the Online Transfer Overview.
+This requirement is in addition to any college or departmental mandatory advising.
 Visit www.fullerton.edu/orientation for more information.